taylorvance/multimcts/README.md

 - Have domain knowledge
 - Evaluate the favorability of a game state

-## Installation
+You can install with pip.
 ```bash
 pip install multimcts
 ```

-## Usage

-To use MultiMCTS, you must define your game by subclassing `GameState` and implementing the required methods (see [examples](https://github.com/taylorvance/multimcts/blob/main/examples/README.md)):
+To use MultiMCTS, you must first define your game by subclassing `GameState` and implementing the required methods (see the [Tic-Tac-Toe](https://github.com/taylorvance/multimcts/blob/main/examples/tictactoe.py) example):
 - `get_current_team` -- Returns the current team.
 - `get_legal_moves` -- Returns a list of legal moves.
 Moves can be any data structure.
 - `make_move` -- Returns a copy of the current state after performing the given move (one from get_legal_moves).
 - `is_terminal` -- Returns whether the game is over.
 - `get_reward` -- Returns the reward given to the team that played the game-ending move.

+Then you can use MCTS to search for the best move.
+It will search until your defined limit is reached.
+The following shows how to simulate a game using MCTS:
 ```python
 from multimcts import MCTS, GameState